-'I applied to the MA Interpreting and Translating (MAIT) because I really loved my translation modules at undergraduate level.
+'I applied to the MA Interpreting and Translating (MAIT) because I really loved my translation units at undergraduate level.
 Prior to my final year, I had always said that I didn’t want to study a Master’s, but we started translation classes and they made me want to pursue it further.

 'I studied my undergraduate degree at Bath, so I knew how good the quality of teaching would be and how prestigious the course is.
-The variety of different modules really attracted me and I felt it would open so many doors.'
+The variety of different units really attracted me and I felt it would open so many doors.'